AGENDD/RWKV-ASR/README.md

 The default setting will train a 3B rwkv model on librispeech 960h dataset, with 4 devices and a batch size of 4 per device (real batch size = 16).

 The script will overwrite the .pth file in ```output/```.
-Make sure to save the needed .pth model files under this path before the training.
+Make sure to save the needed .pth model files under this path to other dir before the training.

 run ```sh demo/demo-state-tuning.sh``` to start the script.